 - Feed Type: All Comments

-- Description: Comments feed – Feed that contains the latest comments published on your website
+- Description: Comments feed – Includes the latest comments left on your website or blog

 - Example Feed: http://yourdomain.com/comments/feed/